buddhirangana/buddhirangana/README.md

 "Dreams don't work unless you do."

 I serves as the Information System Assistant at the <a href="https://www.niibs.edu.lk">Nāgānanda International Institute for Buddhist Studies</a> (NIIBS).
-I interest in information and technology led I to successfully complete a Diploma in Information Technology from the Nāgānanda International Institute for Buddhist Studies.
+I interest in Information Technology led I to successfully complete a Diploma in Information Technology from the Nāgānanda International Institute for Buddhist Studies.

 I passionate about making open-source more accessible, creating technology to elevate people, and building community.
 I have 1 years of experience in Technology Content Creator at Youtube.
 I Skilled in Wordpress, Graphic Design, Web Design, Java & Social Media.